afni/afni_doc/tutorials/afni_gen/files_gen.rst

 They all use special characters such as ``$``, ``( ... )``, ``[...]``,
 and ``<...>``.
-Within a given set of brackets (and we discuss what each kind does, below), you can specify:
+Within a given set of brackets (and we discuss what each kind does, below), you can specify **selector strings** with the following syntaxes:

 * comma-separated lists: ``0,10,15``, ``0,2,4,1,3,5``, etc.